SysKitTeam/docs-point/releases/cloud/point-2023-11-30-release-note.md

   * The File Storage Details report has a **Delete Version action** added when files are selected.

 * **A new Number of Guest users** condition has been added to the **Rules feature**.
-  * This condition makes completing Access Reviews on workspaces that have guest users easier by letting you set up a Rule that uses the condition of The Number of Guest Users set as 0 and has Access Review selected as the policy.
+  * This condition helps define rules that will apply policies to workspaces with or without guest users.
+  * For example, if you want to apply a specific policy to workspaces with Guest users, define a rule with the condition __Number of Guest Users is greater than 0__ and select a policy you want to apply.
   * [Learn more about this in the Rules article](../../governance-and-automation/automated-workflows/policy-automation.md)